Eigenvalue asymptotics for the damped wave equation on metric graphs: Introduction

-While in the case of $N$ equilateral edges we show that the number of such abscissas is at most $2N$ and that, if the graph is bipartite (does not have loops of odd length), this number cannot be larger than $N$, we also show that these results are sharp in the sense that for certain classes of graphs there exist damping terms yielding these maximal number of abscissas.
-If we drop the assumption that all edges have equal lengths and assume instead that they are comensurate, we give examples which indicate that the number of these abscissas may now be as large as desired.
+While in the case of $N$ equilateral edges we show that the number of such abscissas is at most $2N$ and that, if the graph is bipartite (does not have cycles of odd length), this number cannot be larger than $N$, we also show that these results are sharp in the sense that for certain classes of graphs there exist damping terms yielding these maximal number of abscissas.
+If we drop the assumption that all edges have equal lengths and assume instead that they are commensurate, we give examples which indicate that the number of these abscissas may now be as large as desired.

 The damped wave equation on metric graphs may thus be viewed as a bridge in complexity between the scalar damped wave equation in one and two spatial dimensions.
-While in the former case there is only one high frequency spectral abscissa corresponding to the averaging of the damping on a segment, in the two dimensional case there are several different behaviours for the high frequencies corresponding to the different trajectories on the domain~\cite{BLR,AL,Sj}.
+While in the former case there is only one high-frequency spectral abscissa corresponding to the averaging of the damping on a segment, in the two-dimensional case there are several different behaviours for the high frequencies corresponding to the different trajectories on the domain~\cite{BLR,AL,Sj}.
 On a metric graph, these trajectories are restricted to the edges, with the damping being averaged along each edge and these averages then being combined via the topology of the graph.
+While the structure of the spectrum for equilateral graphs is still fairly simple as described above, we see that this is no longer the case in general.

 The paper is structured as follows.
 In the next section we describe the model and the corresponding notation.
-The third section presents some basic asymptotic properties of the secular equation and vertex scattering matrix for eigenvalues with high imaginary part.
-The number and location of high frequency abscissas are studied in Sections~\ref{sec-number} and~\ref{sec-loc}.
-The method of pseudo orbit expansion (section~\ref{sec-orbit}) is used for proving parts of Theorem~\ref{thm-main} which in particular states that for obtaining the location and number of spectral abscissas we may replace the damping and potential terms on each edge by their averages.
+The third section presents some basic asymptotic properties of the secular equation and vertex scattering matrix for eigenvalues with high imaginary part, essentially following the approach in~\cite{BoF} for a single interval.
+The number and location of high-frequency abscissas are studied in Sections~\ref{sec-loc} and~\ref{sec-number}.
+It turns out that to obtain the results in this last section it is more convenient to use the method of pseudo-orbit expansions to handle the secular equation and we describe this approach in Section~\ref{sec-orbit}.
 In Section~\ref{sec-examples} several examples are provided illustrating the previous results.